universalvishwa/raspberrypi-os-config-ansible/README.md

 - This work is done as part of a Hobby project on setting up an IoT Stack in a Home network.

 ## Ansible Roles
-1. ansible_ping:
+1. **ping**:
-    - This role is used to validate connectivity to Raspberry Pi
+    - This role is used to validate connectivity to Raspberry Pi.

 ## References